BGMP/CommandFramework/README.md

 This is the old command framework from sk89q's WorldEdit.
 It has been factored out and modified so it may be used in other projects without having to include WorldEdit as a dependency.

+The groupId of the project has been changed to prevent clashes with WorldEdit's command utility classes, given that it is usually present in upstream Minecraft servers.

 ## Usage
 This project is available for anyone to use, and you may implement it with ease: